Rescuer

-A rescuer is a person who rescues something from harm or danger.
+A rescuer is a person who saves something from harm or danger.
 They are trained in some combination of technical rescue, diver rescue, mountain rescue, extrication rescue, and advanced firefighting.
 The term is commonly used with people who are doing a rescue and in some careers use "Rescuer" as the job title.

 The main job of a rescuer is to save lives in a dangerous environment.

 Types

 Fire department

 A rescuer in a fire department is very different between western and eastern cultures.